hemao/Simon-Says/README.md

 Player wins when level four is completed!

 How to launch and start the game?
+Pull down the repository
 Open index.html
 Hit the play button.

+Or

+Goto https://hemao.github.io/Simon-Says/ hit the play button.

 To reset the game at any point, hit the reset button.